-If you have any legal questions arising from an employment or an employment tribunal claim, please do not hesitate to contact Joanne Kavanagh of Morrisons Solicitors LLP, who will be happy to assist at: [email protected].
+If you have any legal questions arising from an employment or an employment tribunal claim, please do not hesitate to contact a member of our employment team.

 Although correct at the time of publication, the contents of this newsletter/blog are intended for general information purposes only and shall not be deemed to be, or constitute, legal advice.
 We cannot accept responsibility for any loss as a result of acts or omissions taken in respect of this article.
 Please contact us for the latest legal position.